 Guy Cocker: “Unfortunately I can’t say more at this stage Gary but I’ll hopefully be able to talk about it soon.”

 It is part of the BBC’s new initiative to get kids coding, a season of (TV) programming which suggests we might see it around September this year.
 Reading between the lines, I believe that it has been written already (Guy “developed” it) by a so-far unnamed person, but not yet filmed.
+Update: filming begins April 20th and it is written by James Wood and directed by Owen Harris.

 The BBC has form for this kind of production, having previously dramatised the creation of the ZX Spectrum by Clive Sinclair.
 It featured a supposed rivalry between the Spectrum and the BBC Micro.
 I say “supposed” because back in the day everyone knew the rivalry was Spectrum versus Commodore 64!